abenipa3/php-and-laravel-basics/README.md

-# Laracasts Lessons: PHP and Laravel Focused.
+# PHP and Laravel Basics.

-A collection of assignments completed and WIP.
+A collection of assignments completed and WIPs from PHP/Laravel relevant courses on Laracasts.

 Currently learning PHP with these Laracasts series:
 - [PHP for Beginners](https://laracasts.com/series/php-for-beginners-2023-edition)